TFortescue/Table-Plan-Project/README.md

 ## Input CSV File Format

 The script needs a CSV file with the following columns, in this order.
-Please refer to `Example_Plan.csv` for a practical example and use `blank_template.csv` to create your own file.
+Please refer to `Example_Plan.csv` for a practical example and use `Blank_Plan.csv` to create your own file.

 1.  `name`: The full name of the person.
     * Example: `John Smith`